JosephTLyons/andromeda_rust/README.md

 ## Pitfalls to be Aware of

-Andromeda does not care if you choose settings the result in a very low pool of license combinations.
+Andromeda does not care if you choose settings that result in a very low pool of license combinations.
 You should be aware of this.
 If you call:

 ```rust